 June is National Safety Month, and the National Safety Council (NSC) is marking the occasion by focusing on workplace safety education and awareness.
 The most recent data from the Bureau of Labor Statistics is from 2020, and the NSC’s analysis of the numbers indicates that workplace injuries are on the rise.

-Construction, transportation, and warehousing were the industry sectors with the largest numbers of preventable fatal injuries.
-Total workplace injury costs increased from $161.5 billion in 2017 to $170.8 billion in 2018.
+In 2020, nonfatal injuries that required medical consult in the workplace totaled 4 million, and there were over 4,1000 workplace fatalities due to injury.
+Construction, transportation, and agriculture were the industry sectors with the largest numbers of preventable fatal injuries.
+Total work injury costs totaled $163.9 billion in 2020 with work days lost due to work-related injuries reaching 99 million.
 These costs include wage and productivity losses, medical expenses, administrative expenses, motor-vehicle property damage, and employer costs.

 President & CEO